 Station 3: Solving functions (video and apps)

-Station 4: Drawing function with a graphing calculator (apps Algeo Graphing calculator, Functions)
+Station 4: Drawing function with a graphing calculator (apps Algeo Graphing calculator, Functions) - Grade 3 Lifeskills: Religious & Other Special Days

 Each station represent a different day where they have to find out what the day is all about.
 Leave stuff there for them to dress up with (selfie time) with guiding questions about the day.
 How would you celebrate the day?
 (Resources: videos, magazines, app: International special days)